 - Have been convicted of a felony and have not completed all terms of their sentence, including probation and/or parole.

 I'm not a US citizen.
 What do I do?

 As stated above, the law automatically disqualifies non-citizens from jury service.
-If you are not a citizen of the United States, you will need to provide a copy of your residency card, along with the completed Qualification form to the Jury Division.
+If you are not a citizen of the United States, you will need to provide a copy of your residency card or birth certificate, along with the completed Qualification form to the Jury Division.

 I'm over 75 years of age.
 Can't you remove my name from your records?